panva/oauth4webapi/docs/interfaces/Client.md

 ***

-Recognized Client Metadata that have an effect on the exposed functionality.
+Recognized client metadata that affects this module's behavior.

 ## See